-Hi Celes, I was in a fairly negative place last year.
+“Hi Celes, I was in a fairly negative place last year.
 My #1 goal was to get out of the place and now I am finally out of that environment.
 I’m now ready to heal and get on with my life, to start anew.
 Yet there are no positives just yet to build on.
-Where does one begin with nothing at all? – Melanie
+Where does one begin with nothing at all?” — Melanie

-If you have ever felt this way about your goals, there are a few points which I want to share with you.
+If you have ever felt this way about your goals, there are a few points I want to share with you.

 You Have Something

-The second point I want to make is to invite you to rethink the whole notion that you have nothing.
+The second point I want to make is to invite you to rethink the notion that you have nothing.
 Because every time you think you have nothing, it’s likely the opposite.
-It’s the whole proverbial notion of whether the glass is half-empty or half-full.
+It’s the proverbial notion of whether the glass is half-empty or half-full.
 There is always something there.
-The pessimist sees the glass as half empty; the optimist sees the glass as half-full.
+The pessimist sees the glass as half-empty; the optimist sees the glass as half-full.

-Your Problems Are Somethings Too
+Your Problems Are Something Too

-In fact, everything you have in your life now are all somethings.
+In fact, everything you have in your life now is something.
 Including your problems, contrary to what many would think.
-I know many of you might be thinking – “How can my problems be of value?
+I know many of you may be thinking, How can my problems be of value?
 They weigh me down.
-I wish I can get rid of all my life problems It’s weighing me down.
-I wish I can get rid of immediately.”
+I wish I can get rid of all my life problems immediately.

-However, have you ever realized your problems are actually your assets too — in fact, bigger assets than you realize?
-Because for every problem you face, hundred thousands of people around the world are probably facing it too.
-And if your problem is so huge that it’s weighing on you, imagine how many other people would want to know the solution to this problem.
+However, have you ever realized that your problems are actually your assets too — in fact, bigger assets than you realize?
+Because for every problem you face, hundreds of thousands of people around the world are probably facing it too.
+And if your problem is so huge that it’s weighing on you, imagine how many people would want to know the solution to this problem.
 Who is a better person to discover the solution than you, the person who is in the middle of it all?

 I was brought up in a family where money was not abundant.
-I wouldn’t exactly say my family was poor, but we were not well-off.
-Working class would be an appropriate classification.
-Since young, we lived in regular HDB flats and didn’t own any cars (Cars are considered a luxury item in Singapore, unlike the States where it is a staple).
-My parents worked very hard to put me and my brother through education.
-(That said, they dote on me a lot – They almost always bought me everything that I wanted too, so I never felt like I was in lack or anything like that.)
+We were not poverty poor, but we were definitely in a low-income household.
+Since young, we lived in a regular HDB flat and didn’t own any cars.
+Cars are considered a luxury item in Singapore, unlike in the United States where it is more of a commodity.
+My parents worked very hard in odd jobs, at certain times working dual jobs, to put me and my brother through school.
+(That said, they dote on me a lot — I never wanted many things as a kid, but for the few things I did want, they would do their best to get them for me, so I never felt like I was lacking or anything like that.)

-It was then that I realized that it was a blessing that I was where I was, because I could never appreciate wealth (of any kind) the same way if I already had it to begin with.
+This quote really got me thinking, because I realized that it was a blessing that I was where I was, because I could never appreciate wealth (of any kind) the same way if I already had it to begin with.
 That was one of the times when I had a paradigm shift about my reality.

 And Then There Is Something Else